Nazpe/Nazpe.github.io/publication.md

 author: Nuno Pedrosa
 ---

+{: .box-success}
+I wrote and presented an article based on this work to the CIARP 2023 conference (26th Iberoamerican Congress on Pattern Recognition).
+[The paper can be found in the proceedings of the conference, here.](https://link.springer.com/chapter/10.1007/978-3-031-49249-5_3)

 My name is Inigo Montoya.
 I have the following qualities:

 - I rock a great mustache